oyamabs/42-libft/README.md

 125/100 ✅

-## Note
+## Notes

-Like my [piscine](https://github.com/oyamabs/my-42-piscine) I also removed all of my tests and main functions.
+- Like my [piscine](https://github.com/oyamabs/my-42-piscine) I also removed all of my tests and main functions.
+- Code is by no means perfect.
+I could've done some things better

 ## Acknowledgements